dualmarkdown/dualmarkdown.github.io/getting-started.md

 The main components of this project are the following:

-* [Dual Markdown](https://github.com/dualmarkdown/dualmarkdown): This repository contains the main extensions and filters created for Pandoc Markdown.
+* **[Dual Markdown](https://github.com/dualmarkdown/dualmarkdown)**: This repository contains the main extensions and filters created for Pandoc Markdown.
-* [Panbuild](https://github.com/jcsaezal/panbuild): Panbuild is a make-like builder for pandoc.
+* **[Panbuild](https://github.com/jcsaezal/panbuild)**: Panbuild is a make-like builder for pandoc.
 It is a command-line tool that aims to simplify the construction of multiple output documents (in different formats, such as PDF, DOCX, EPUB, etc.) from a given source document (e.g. one or several Markdown files).
-* [Panbuild-Sublime](https://github.com/jcsaezal/SublimeText-Panbuild): This plugin makes it possible to use panbuild --a make-like builder for pandoc-- within the Sublime Text editor.
+* **[Panbuild-Sublime](https://github.com/jcsaezal/SublimeText-Panbuild)**: This plugin makes it possible to use panbuild --a make-like builder for pandoc-- within the Sublime Text editor.
 Essentially, the plugin removes the need to type panbuild or pandoc commands from a terminal window; all the interaction with panbuild and pandoc takes place from the graphical user interface of Sublime Text.